Sarohia94/Project-1-skinfirst/README.md

 * What skinfirst is all about.
 * Some facts related to skin.
-* Suggestive guide for a Morning & Night routine.
+* A guide for a Morning & Night routine.
 * Other factors to consider to promote skin wellness.
 * How to sign up and get involved.